heyomidk/HardReferenceFinder/README.md

 # Known Issues
  - After modifying a blueprint, you have to compile/save it before 'Refresh' will display the updated list of references.
- - Does not find component references
+ - Doesn't identify sources in actor components
- - Does not find local variables in function graphs
+ - Doesn't identify sources from local variables in function graphs
- - Needs testing!
-Bug reports/pull requests appreciated.
+ - Needs more testing!
+This is an initial version, bug reports/pull requests appreciated.